Package Leaflet: Information for the User

 Escitalopram TecniGen contains escitalopram and is used for the treatment of depression (major depressive episodes) and anxiety disorders (such as panic disorders with or without agoraphobia, social anxiety disorder, generalized anxiety disorder, and obsessive-compulsive disorder).

 Escitalopram belongs to a group of antidepressants called selective serotonin reuptake inhibitors (SSRIs).
-These medications act on the serotonin system in the brain by increasing the level of serotonin.
-Alterations in the serotonin system are considered an important factor in the development of depression and related diseases.
+These medicines act on the serotonin system in the brain by increasing the level of serotonin.
+Alterations of the serotonin system are considered an important factor in the development of depression and related diseases.

 Do not take Escitalopram TecniGen